vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

 # §11 Access

 Signatories have access to view and manage all the chapter's assets and transactions at the bank.
 Auditors have access to see all the chapter's assets and transactions at the bank.
 The committee presidents and project leaders for committees and projects that have accounting duty must have access to see and manage the assets that are in their own committee's bank account.
-Accounting officers appointed by the committee president or project leader have the right to see assets and transactions in the committee's / project's bank account.
+Accounting officials appointed by the committee president or project leader have the right to see assets and transactions in the committee's / project's bank account.
 In addition to these bank accesses, the D-directorate can, through a decision at DM, decide to give other people access to see and / or manage the chapter's assets.
 Signatories also have the right to withdraw people's accesses, which must then be tested at the next DM.

 # §12 Certification